vskrishna05/Quick-Pay-/README.md

-  This is a code bundle for Build Creative Banking Website.
+  This is a code bundle for QuickPay Website.
 The original project is available at https://pic-earth-51620085.figma.site/

   ## Running the code